eptals2/ARSwithPredictiveAnalytics/README.md

    http://127.0.0.1:5000/
    ```

-3. Upload a resume file (PDF, DOCX, or TXT format).
+3. Upload one or multiple resume files (PDF, DOCX, or TXT format).
+   - You can select multiple files by holding Ctrl (or Cmd on Mac) while selecting files.

-4. Click the "Extract Information" button to extract key information from the resume.
+4. Click the "Extract & Analyze Resumes" button to process all the uploaded resumes.

-5. Review the extracted information and click "Analyze Candidate" to perform the suitability assessment.
+5. Review the list of candidates with their overall scores and suitability ratings.

-6. View the assessment results, including the overall score, category scores, strengths, areas for improvement, and recommendation.
+6. Click "View Details" on any candidate card to see the detailed assessment, including extracted information, category scores, strengths, areas for improvement, and recommendation.

+7. If you've uploaded multiple resumes, click the "Compare Candidates" button to see a side-by-side comparison of all candidates.

 ## Technical Details